On Identifying Significant Edges in Graphical Models of Molecular Networks: Simulation results

-All the simulations and the thresholds estimation were performed with the bnlearn package \cite{bnlearn,jss09} for R \cite{R}, which implements several methods for structure learning, parameter estimation and inference on Bayesian networks (including the approach proposed in Sec. \ref{sec:approach}).
+All the simulations and the thresholds estimation were performed with the bnlearn package \cite{bnlearn,jss09} for R \cite{R}, which implements several methods for structure learning, parameter estimation and inference on BNs (including the approach proposed in Sec. \ref{sec:approach}).

 The average values of sensitivity, specificity, accuracy and $\hat t$ for the networks across various sample sizes ($n$) are shown in Fig. \ref{fig:roc-iamb} (IAMB), Fig. \ref{fig:roc-hc} (HC) and Fig. \ref{fig:roc-mmhc} (MMHC).
 Since the number of parameters is non-constant across the networks, a normalised ratio of the size of the generated sample to the number of parameters of the network (i.e. $n/p$) is used as a reference instead of the raw sample size (i.e. $n$).
 Intuitively, a sample of size of $n = 1000$ may be large enough to estimate reliably a small network with few parameters, say $p = 100$, but it may be too small for a larger network with $p = 10000$.
 On a related note, denser networks (i.e. networks with a large number of edges compared to the number of nodes) usually have a higher number of parameters than sparser ones (i.e. networks with few edges).